tnwinc/labsblog/_posts/2015-09-09-MF-powershell-netapp-aggregates.md

 mail: "matthewfugel@tnwinc.com"
 summary: The easy way, vs the right way.
 Building a more bullet-proof method of selecting aggregates on NetApp, via Powershell
 ---
 _My name is Matthew, and I'm a systems engineer on the IT Network Operations team; one of my day-to-day roles is storage administration.
-This post covers a sub-set of a Powershell script I was working on to make my life easier, but I found the challenge and the process of discovery to be worth sharing._
+This post covers a sub-set of a Powershell script I was working on to make my life easier, but I found the challenge and the process of discovery to be worth sharing.
+You can find more of my writings [at my blog, here.](http://matthewfugel.wordpress.com)_

 [![Give me all the disks of a certain flavor](https://matthewfugel.files.wordpress.com/2015/09/20150908-diskswhereaggregate.jpg?w=660)](https://matthewfugel.files.wordpress.com/2015/09/20150908-diskswhereaggregate.jpg)